Skip to main content

 For Query mode:

-1. User sets a spending cap (ERC-20 allowance on ContextRouter) — one-time setup
+1. User sets a spending cap (ERC-20 allowance on ContextRouter) as a one-time setup

-2. Before execution, the server performs a read-only pre-flight check (balance + allowance) — no gas cost
+2. Before execution, the server performs a read-only pre-flight check (balance + allowance) with no gas cost

 3. Tools execute and the AI response is streamed to the user